FRC-1721/1721-Bingo/README.md

 `python bingo.py -n <number of sheets> -s`

-Sheets are generated randomly, edit bingo_squares.txt when you want more/less.
+Sheets are generated randomly, edit `bingo_data.yaml` when you want more/less.